CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 #### INF.3.M5 Decrease in electrotechnical cabling

-The electrotechnical cabling must be subjected to a acceptance process in accordance with the relevant DIN VDE regulations after completion of the installation.
+The electrotechnical cabling must be subjected to a approval process in accordance with the relevant DIN VDE regulations after completion of the installation.
 In principle, the aspects of information security (see also INF.3.M11 Control of electrical equipment and connections) must be taken into account.

 An acceptance should only be made when all the tasks to be carried out have been completed, the contractor has notified the measure of acceptance and no unacceptable deficiencies have been identified during the inspections by the contracting authority.
 The acceptance date should be selected in time so that the controls can be prepared for acceptance in sufficient time.
 In addition to the correct billing and the actual scope of the services, compliance with the different standards for electrical wiring must be checked during the acceptance.
 Upon acceptance, it should also be considered whether the firewall was properly restored after installation.